Natalia7526/Natalia7526/README.md

 - 👋 Hi, I’m Natalia
 - 👀 I’m interested in creating an application
-- 🌱 I’m currently learning python and django
+- 🌱 I’m currently learning software testing, python and django
 - 💞️ I’m looking to collaborate on anyone who can teach me something
 - 📫 How to reach me: send me a message natalia.jasiczak96@gmail.com